aramxc/DefiDojo/README.md

 2. Run `npm install` in the root directory to install root dependencies
 3. Check node version: `node -v` and make sure you have v18 or higher
 4. Run `npm run install-all` to install all workspace dependencies
-5. Run `npm run dev` to start all services
+5. Run `npm run dev` to start all services locally

 This will automatically:
 - Start the local Hardhat node